coreos/quartermaster/doc/arch.md

 storage system interfaces.

 ## Namespace Recommendation
-It is recommended to have single namespace per quatermaster deployment.
-QuarterMaster has no technical restrictions on supporting multiple storage systems on the same namespace, but it will be simpler for the administrator to manage their systems through namespace segragation.
+It is recommended to have single namespace per quartermaster deployment.
+QuarterMaster has no technical restrictions on supporting multiple storage systems on the same namespace, but it will be simpler for the administrator to manage their systems through namespace segregation.

 ## Usage
 The administrator first installs QuarterMaster by submitting the appropriate